zqyq/Mahalanobis-Distance-based-Multi-view-Optimal-Transport-for-Multi-view-Crowd-Localization/README.md

 and short-axis directions are guided by the view ray direction.
 Second, the object-to-camera distance in each view is used to adjust the optimal transport cost of each location further, where the wrong predictions far away from the camera are more heavily penalized.
 Finally, we propose a strategy to consider all the input camera views in the model loss
-(M-MVOT) by computing the optimal transport cost for each groundtruth point based on its closest camera.
+(M-MVOT) by computing the optimal transport cost for each ground truth point based on its closest camera.
 Experiments demonstrate the advantage of the proposed method over density map-based or common Euclidean distance-based optimal transport loss on several multi-view crowd localization datasets.